jh1993/CursedTrials/README.txt

 - Your minions disappear instantly after using self-targeted abilities.
 - You and your minions cannot benefit from Blindcasting.
 - All enemies have Blindcasting.

+Worst RNG Ever:
+- All realms after 4 contain no items.
+- All realms after 4 contain bone shamblers.

+Should've Died:
+- Whenever you take damage, you have a 2% chance to die instantly per percentage of HP below 50%.